tkareine/MiniFuture/README.md

 `PromiseFuture` to code expecting Futures and let the `PromiseFuture` object complete later.

-When you get a handle to a Future, use `Future#flatMap` to compose another Future that depends on the completed result of the previous Future.
+When you get a handle to a Future, use `Future#flatMap` or `Future#map` to compose another Future that depends on the completed result of the previous Future.
 Use `Future#get` to wait for the result of a Future.
-Use `Future#onComplete` to add a callback to be run when the Future completes.
+Use `Future#onComplete` to add a callback for side-effects to be run when the Future completes.

 ### Example